onvista-media/modelgen/README.md

 Clone the repo and `cd` to it, then run

 ```
-swift run modelgen -i <input> -o <outputDir>
+swift run modelgen -i <input> -o <outputDir> [-c classnames]
 ```

 with `input` being your openapi spec in JSON format, and `outputDir` the name of the directory where the generator will place its output files, one `.swift` file per schema.
+Then optional `-c classnames` argument can be used to pass a comma-separated list of schema names that should not be generated as `struct`s, but rather as `final class`es instead.
+Use this to avoid "struct has infinite size" errors when schemas contain each other recursively.

 Alternatively, use [`mint`](https://github.com/yonaskolb/mint) to run: `mint run onvista-media/modelgen ...`.

 We currently support running on macOS 13.